wchill/TF2Cast/README.md

 * Paul: Wrote web-testing interface; Made kill feed

 Bhuwan:
-http://tf2.intense.io:8000/ hosts live site, but wont have anything if game is not running.
+http://tf2.intense.io:8000/ hosts live site, but wont have anything if game server is not running.
-From top level directory, npm install to get node_modules, and npm start to start test server server at localhost:8000 , test interface at http://localhost:8000/test-interface.html After done testing, recommend Paul to facebook
+From top level directory, npm install to get node_modules, and npm start to start test server
+server at localhost:8000 , test interface at http://localhost:8000/test-interface.html
+After done testing, recommend Paul to facebook